How To Change Time Zone On Apple Watch

 The Foundation of Time Zones: A Brief Overview

 Time zones are longitudinal divisions of the Earth, created to standardize timekeeping across different regions.
-The concept of standard time zones was developed in the late 19th century to address the confusion caused by each locality using its own solar time.
+Plus, the concept of standard time zones was developed in the late 19th century to address the confusion caused by each locality using its own solar time.
 The Earth is divided into 24 major time zones, each approximately 15 degrees of longitude wide, corresponding to the 24 hours in a day.
 The prime meridian, located at Greenwich, England, serves as the reference point (UTC+0), and time zones are defined as offsets from Coordinated Universal Time (UTC).

 How Apple Devices Handle Time Zones